plone/documentation/docs/install/containers/examples/haproxy-plone-zeo.md

 ---
 html_meta:
-  "description": "Simple Plone 6 setup with scalable backend and data being persisted in a Zeo volume."
+  "description": "Simple Plone 6 setup with scalable backend and data being persisted in a ZEO volume."
-  "property=og:description": "Simple Plone 6 setup with scalable backend and data being persisted in a Zeo volume."
+  "property=og:description": "Simple Plone 6 setup with scalable backend and data being persisted in a ZEO volume."
-  "property=og:title": "HAproxy, Backend, ZEO container example" "keywords": "Plone 6, Container, Docker, HAproxy, Zeo"
+  "property=og:title": "HAProxy, Backend, ZEO container example" "keywords": "Plone 6, Container, Docker, HAProxy, ZEO"
 ---

-# Haproxy, Backend, ZEO container example
+# HAProxy, Backend, ZEO container example

 Very simple setup with only one or more backend instances accessing a ZEO server and data being persisted in a Docker volume.